Esubaalew/AAUROBOT/README.md

 # AAUROBOT
-Simple bot for grade report!!
+Simple Telegram bot for Addis Ababa University students for seeing grade report!!

 This code  is aimed at designing a telegram bot(@AAU_Robot) for getting Grade reports and Profile informations for AAU students in a more faster way.